NOTE: Azure AD Single sign-on can now be configured with Hoxhunt Azure AD Gallery App.

 |user.lastname||(user's lastname typically user.surname) *|

 Step 9.
-Download "Certificate (Base 64) and get the Login URL and send them to Hoxhunt.
+Download and zip "Certificate (Base 64) and get the Login URL and send them to Hoxhunt.

 Assign users and groups to Azure SSO application